Dustin May: 2021 season

 May made five starts in 2021, with a 1–1 record and 2.74 ERA.
 On May 1, he tore his UCL while throwing a pitch, requiring season ending Tommy John surgery, which he underwent on May 12.

 2022 season

 On August 20, 2022, May made his first start after returning from his recovery and struck out nine while allowing only one hit in five scoreless innings against the Miami Marlins.
 He pitched a total of six games for the Dodgers, with a 2–3 record and 4.50 ERA before he was placed on the injured list with lower back tightness on September 24, ending his regular season.

 2023 season

 May signed a $1.675 million contract with the Dodgers in his first year of salary arbitration.
+In a May 17 start against the Minnesota Twins, he left the game after only one inning due to right elbow pain.
+Following the game, he was diagnosed with a right flexor pronator strain.
+He later received a platelet-rich plasma injection and was placed on the 60-day injured list on May 23.
+On July 4, it was announced that May would undergo surgery on the flexor tendon in his right elbow, as well as a Tommy John revision for a Grade 2 UCL sprain.
+The procedures meant he would miss the rest of the season.
+He made nine starts during the season, with a 4–1 record and a 2.63 ERA.